summaryInfo/nsst/README.md

 ## Notes

-Use `TERM=xterm` for now (via `term-name` option).
-Almost every escape sequence from [ctlseqs.ms](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html) is implemented.
+Nsst uses `TERM=xterm` by default for higher compatibility.
+This is fine since almost every escape sequence from [ctlseqs.ms](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html) is supported.
 See Emulation section of TODO for not yet implemented escape sequences.
+This repository contains native terminfo (`nsst.info`), which contains several extensions, like curly underlines and synchronous updates.
+It is installed by default and can be selected if desired by setting `term-name=nsst` or `term-name=nsst-direct` in the config file.
+The latter uses 24-bit colors.

 Works well with [Iosevka](https://github.com/be5invis/Iosevka) font.
 (Set font spacing to -1 it it feels to wide.)
 Multiple fonts could be loaded by enumerating them in parameter like: